kanatohodets/oo-def-mock/README.md

 ## What?
 messing around with OO defs without constantly booting Spring

-## TODO
-- tag tracking must apply to all sub tables
-- write a tool to list consumers of tags from a given class, so refactoring impact is obvious
+The goal is to have a tool to give some insight into the class hierarchy: find users of a given class, where a class's values come from, etc.